What is my status, exactly, as a faculty/staff member affiliated with a Minerva House?

 How can I tell if an event is appropriate for Minerva funding versus, say, IEF?

 If it's held in the House or is for House members, it’s appropriate for Minerva funding.
 So, for example, having dinner and a movie for your class in the House would be Minerva funding – taking your class to an off-campus movie would be IEF funding.
 An off-campus trip to a museum or concert open only to House members would be Minerva fundable – if it was open to the whole campus, however, it would be more appropriate for IEF or Student Activities.

 How do I reserve space in the House and get House funds?

 Go to the main Minerva webpage – there are links for reserving rooms and applying for funds at the bottom.
 Funding requests are approved by House Councils.
-Once approved, Ben Foster and Michelle Pawlowski in the Minerva Programs Office will help with ordering food, processing purchases, a/v, furniture set up, etc.
+Once approved, Michelle Pawlowski in the Minerva Programs Office will help with ordering food, processing purchases, a/v, furniture set up, etc.

 Do I have access to all the Houses?

 Your ID card gives you access to all of the Minerva Houses from 7:30am to 2am during the academic year.
-If you need access at another time, ask Ben Foster (firstname.lastname@example.org).
+If you need access at another time, contact the Minerva Office in Reamer Campus Center 303.

 What about teaching in the Minervas?